 Today, we are going to talk some more about choosing fonts and making beautifully looking font combinations.
 You are not alone in the big world of design and drawing inspiration from other designer’s work is a great idea.

-That being said, let’s take a look at the fonts that go together and let’s help you pick the perfect font pairing for your website.
-In the meantime, check out the fonts that we chose for Amelia – maybe you will find your inspiration there!
+That being said, let’s take a look at the fonts that go together, and let’s help you pick the perfect font pairing for your website.
+In the meantime, check out the fonts that we chose for Amelia, our WordPress booking plugin, and maybe you will find your inspiration there!

 Font Combinations: Basic Tips